mooreds/docs-1/references/sql-operations.md

 FROM connection.operation
 ```

-Will generate a JSON object with a single key:
+Will generate an array with one element: a JSON object with a single key:

 ```javascript
 [